-MFS's active management strategy focuses on delivering value to our Clients over the long term and our strong relative performance puts us in a competitive position over other asset managers.
-Notwithstanding a move by some investors to follow passive strategies, MFS is well positioned to attract flows from all Client sectors that are seeking risk managed capital appreciation over the long term based on our disciplined, long-term approach with a successful track record.
+MFS's active management strategy focuses on delivering value to our Clients over the long term.
+Our strong relative performance puts us in a competitive position over other asset managers:

+- With increasing market volatility and a successful track record, MFS is well positioned to attract flows from all Client sectors that are seeking risk managed capital appreciation over the long term based on our disciplined, long-term approach. - Going forward, MFS will strive to maintain margins in the top quartile of active managers' margins and grow net income while maintaining our commitment to provide long-term value to clients. - Expanding our sales focus to include fixed income while managing expenses will be the key driver of this objective.